NISOx-BDI/SwE-toolbox/README.md

 ===

 Sandwich Estimator for SPM.
-How to corectly analyse neuroimaging data from a longitudinal study.
+How to correctly analyse neuroimaging data from a longitudinal study.

 Work done by Bryan Guillaume and Tom Nichols, Department of Statistics, Warwick University, UK.